mickelson/attract/Layouts.md

    * executable - the name of the executable to run.
    * arg_string - the arguments to pass when running the executable.
+   * environment - the squirrel object that the callback function is associated with.
    * callback_function - a string containing the name of the function in Squirrel to call with any output that the executable provides on stdout.
      The function should be in the following form: